Rise of the Robots and the Jobless Future as Governance Problem

 The AI-Age Reading

-Read in 2026, Rise of the Robots feels less like a prediction book than a diagnostic book.
-Some forecasts remain contested, and labor-market evidence is still mixed.
+Labor-market evidence is still mixed.
 The OECD's 2023 employment outlook says there was little evidence so far of negative employment effects from AI, while also noting that AI adoption was still limited and that occupations at high risk of automation accounted for 27 percent of employment across the countries it sampled.
-The ILO's 2023 study of generative AI similarly emphasizes augmentation over full substitution for most jobs, while warning that clerical work is particularly exposed.
+The OECD's 2025 labor-market update and BLS's first-quarter 2026 productivity release do not show an economy already transformed by AI.
+At the same time, the ILO's 2023 and 2025 generative-AI work keeps pointing to task transformation, with clerical work, highly digitized cognitive work, and job quality especially exposed.

 Those findings complicate Ford; they do not erase him.
 The question is not whether a single unemployment cliff arrived on schedule.
 It is whether institutions are prepared for task erosion, wage pressure, deskilling, surveillance, weaker entry-level pathways, concentrated AI rents, and the political anger that follows when people are told to adapt to systems they cannot inspect or influence.